viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

 ### Configure data capture for a component

 Once you have added the data management service, you can configure data capture for specific components on your smart machine.
-For this tutorial we will configure data capture for a camera component, capturing images and syncing them to the Viam app, but you can use the data management service with most [components](/components/).
-This allows you to capture not just image data, but also sensor data, state data, SLAM mapping data, and many other types.
+For this tutorial, you will capture image data from a [camera](/component/camera/), but you can use the data management service with other [components](/components/) to capture not just image data, but also sensor data, SLAM mapping data, and others.

 To enable image data capture for a camera component: